tytydraco/yessleep/out/I_recieved_a_CD_from_an_unknown_sender_that_had_my_full_name_and_birth_date_on_it_I_hope_I_dont_have_to_watch_anything_like_it_again_Update.md

 "Yeah, so we'd let our guards down.
 I still don't know what he wanted," I said.

 Alexandria flipped her hair back while holding the CD in her right hand.
 She walked over to the wall I was standing beside.
 She put the shiny side of the CD against the wall, then she scraped the CD up and down against the wall repeatedly.
 She scratched it for at least 10 seconds.
-I was relieved, hoping this was over.
+I was relieved.
+Hopefully this is over, I thought to myself.

 She observed the back of the CD.